SLASH217/SLASH217/README.md

-# 💫 About Me: Hi there, I'm Prashanna Dahal 👋

 ---
 ## 🚀 About Me
+ Hi there, I'm Prashanna Dahal 👋
 - **🌱 Currently Learning**: React.js, Tailwind CSS, Next.js.
 - **💼 Professionally**: First-year undergraduate student with a knack for blending technology and creativity.
 - **💬 Ask me about**: Web development, APIs, and hackathon strategies.